The Growing talent shortage and the rise of remote working across borders

 Remote work as a solution

 In response to the talent shortage, organizations are turning to remote work as a viable solution.
-Remote work allows companies to tap into a broader talent pool, unrestricted by geographical limitations.
-It provides access to professionals with specialized skills who may not be available locally, offering a way to bridge the gap between workforce demand and supply.
+Consequently, remote work allows companies to tap into a broader talent pool, unrestricted by geographical limitations.
+This approach provides access to professionals with specialized skills who may not be available locally, thereby offering a way to bridge the gap between workforce demand and supply.

 The evolution to cross-border work